GregKedrovsky/Project-NIDS/README.md

 This is a simple data collection project.
 I want to build a data pool to use during my Database Management class during this coming semester at college.

 ## Pictures
-Because everybody likes to see what it looks like: http://imgur.com/a/v9huh
+Because everybody likes to see what it looks like: [Pics of My Lab](http://imgur.com/a/v9huh).

 ## Technologies Employed
 Raspberry Pi 3 (running Raspbian)